In this article:

 You can set your LivePlan forecast so it reflects either a calendar year or a fiscal year.
 When you set your forecast start date to January, LivePlan will automatically create a calendar year forecast, with each year running from January through December in the same year.

 When you set your forecast start date to a month other than January, LivePlan will create a fiscal year structure.
 In that structure, each year will run 12 months from its start date.
 For example, if you start a forecast in June 2022, the fiscal year would run from June 2022 through May 2023.

 When you have a fiscal year forecast, the fiscal years are labeled according to the year in which they end.
-Using the previous example, with a forecast starting in October 2022, the fiscal year would end in September 2023, and that would label it as Fiscal Year 2023.
-All financial statements and tables will display that year as "FY 2023," as shown below:
+Using the previous example, with a forecast starting in June 2022, the fiscal year would end in May 2023, and that would label it as Fiscal Year 2023.
+All financial statements and tables will display that year as "FY2023," as shown below:

 How this change affects your forecast entries

 When you change the start date of a forecast that already has existing entries, the start date of every entry will shift accordingly.
 For example:

 - Let's say your forecast originally starts in April 2023, and you have several revenue streams that also begin in April 2023.
 If you change the start date of this forecast to June 2023, all of those revenue streams will then start in June 2023.

 - Let's say that your forecast originally starts in April 2023, and you have some expense items that start four months later, in August 2023.
 If you change your forecast start date to June 2023, then these expense items will still begin four months after the new start date, which moves them to October 2023.